Murder of Alison Parrott: Suspect

 Francis Carl Roy (born September 18, 1957) was questioned by police during their first round of interviews, as he used the same training facility as Alison's track club, and also because he had a criminal record.
 Roy was a First Nations man from Manitoulin Island.
-He was an avid runner with a keen interest in photography.
-He had a criminal record dating back to 1976, including possession of stolen property, petty theft, fraud, assault, breaking and entering, and rape.
-At the time of Alison's murder, Roy had been on parole after serving only two and a half years of a consecutive 11-year sentence for the rapes of a 14 year old girl and 19 year old woman.
+He was an avid runner with a keen interest in photography and had a criminal record dating back to 1976, including possession of stolen property, petty theft, fraud, assault, breaking and entering, and rape.
+At the time of Alison's murder, Roy had been on parole after serving only two and a half years of a consecutive 11-year sentence for the rapes of a 14-year-old girl and 19-year-old woman.
 He moved to Vancouver in 1988 and obtained a job with the city as a youth counselor, claiming to have a degree in psychology from the University of Toronto.
 He got the job without a background check.
-He left the city in 1991 after being involved in a bar fight and returned to Toronto.
+After being involved in a bar fight in 1991, he returned to Toronto.

 Roy told investigators that he had gone running and then met a friend at a bar at the time of Alison's disappearance.
 Moreover, when Alison's body was found in July 27, Roy appeared at the police station to confess to assaulting a 20-year-old woman in his apartment two days earlier.
 In October he pled guilty to this assault and was fined $200, plus the five weeks he had spent in jail.

 In 1989, suspicion again fell on Roy when a man arrested in Vancouver informed police that they should consider Roy a suspect in the murders of sex workers in that city earlier that year.
-Roy was never charged with those crimes, but the two Vancouver officers didn't forget the tip.
+Roy was never charged with those crimes, but the two Vancouver officers who had been tipped off did not forget what they were told.
 In 1996, they gave their information to the Violent Crime Linkage Analysis System (ViCLAS) link analysis database and detectives in Toronto's homicide division picked up the file as part of a cold cases review.
 Reading over the initial police interview and other reports from Roy's parole officer, they were struck by inconsistencies and deceptions in the suspect's story.
-The division put a tail on Roy, who had returned to Toronto in 1991.
-The officers collected Roy's DNA from used cigarette butts and a coffee cup in Toronto bars and made a positive match with the DNA found on semen in Alison's body.
-Roy was arrested on July 31, 1996, just over a decade after Alison's murder.
+The division put a tail on Roy, its officers collecting his DNA from used cigarette butts and a coffee cup in Toronto bars and making a positive match with the DNA found on semen in Alison's body.
+On July 31, 1996, just over a decade after Alison's murder, Roy was arrested.